naishtech/platform-agnostic-typescript-template/README.md

 - Notes:
     - Compiled files will be in the `dist` directory.
     - [Capacitor](https://capacitor.ionicframework.com/) works by copying your web application bundle (HTML / JavaScript / CSS) to other target platforms (IOS/Android/Desktop).
-The above script will build your web application using the configuration in `/webpack/dev.js`, likewise `npm run build:test` and `npm run build:prod` will build using the configuration in `/webpack/test.js` and `/webpack/prod.js` respectively.
+The above script will build your web application using the [Webpack](https://webpack.js.org/) build configuration in `/webpack/dev.js`, likewise `npm run build:test` and `npm run build:prod` will build using the [Webpack](https://webpack.js.org/) build configuration in `/webpack/test.js` and `/webpack/prod.js` respectively.

 ### Running tests:

 `npm run test`

 - Notes:
     - This template includes Jest as a unit testing tool.
 A sample test rendering the `<App/>` component can be found in `/src/__tests__/App.test.tsx`.
-To execute the tests run:
     - All tests should be placed under `/src/__tests__/`
     - A coverage report will be added to `/src/__coverage__/`